Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Preliminaries on equivariant cohomology

 where $n=\dim N, \, m=\dim M$, as follows.
 For $q, \, k \in \N$, we have the push-forward homomorphism $ H^{q}(N \times S^{2k+1}/S^1) \to H^{q-n+m}(M \times S^{2k+1}/S^1)$ defined by

-where the first and last maps are the Poincar\'e duality homomorphisms and the middle one is the map induced by $f$ on homology.
+where the vertical maps are the Poincar\'e duality homomorphisms and the horizontal one is the map induced by $f$ on homology.
 To define the equivariant push-forward map $f^{!}$ take $k$ large enough such that these cohomology spaces are equal to the equivariant cohomology of $M$ and $N$, see Remark \ref{finiteappro}.
 The push-forward is independent of $k$.
 This map is sometimes called the {\bf equivariant Gysin homomorphism}.
 We have the following commutative diagram

 where the top pushforward map is equivariant and the bottom one is standard, and the $\pr$ map is as in \eqref{surjfiber}.

 We denote

 is the constant map.
 We will denote the push forward of $\pi$ in standard cohomology by the same notation.
 We similarly define the equivariant pushforward map induced by $(S^1)^k$-equivariant maps.